Lemon Lime Philodendron vs Neon Pothos (Key Differences)

 It’s important to note that both plants are considered poisonous if ingested.
 The Neon Pothos’ leaves and stems contain saponins, which can cause gastrointestinal irritation if eaten.

-The Lemon Lime philodendron’s leaves contain calcium oxalate crystals, which can cause burning and swelling of the mouth and throat if ingested.
-So, it is essential to keep these plants out of reach of children and pets.
+The Lemon Lime Philodendron’s leaves contain calcium oxalate crystals, which can cause burning and swelling of the mouth and throat if ingested.
+So, it is essential to keep these plants out of the reach of children and pets.

 However, the better option is ultimately up to the individual grower.
 For example, Neon Pothos is a great option if you want a plant that is easy to care for and can tolerate a wide range of growing conditions.